Cancer Treatment for Children

 What is radiation therapy?

-Radiation therapy (also called radiation oncology) uses special kinds of energy waves or particles to fight cancer.
-Like surgery, radiation therapy is used in several ways depending on the type and location of the cancer.
+Radiation therapy (also called radiotherapy, irradiation or X-ray therapy) uses high energy waves or particles (such as X-rays) to destroy or damage cancer cells.
+Radiation therapy may be used in several ways depending on the type and location of the cancer.
 Certain levels of radiation work to destroy cancer cells or prevent cells from growing or reproducing.
 This treatment may provide a cure for cancer, control the disease, or help relieve its symptoms.

 Although each hospital may have specific protocols, radiation therapy usually begins with these procedures:

 Treatment plan.
-Once the simulation process is completed, the radiation oncologist will determine your child's treatment plan, including the type of machine to use, the amount of radiation that is needed, and the number of treatments that will be given.
+Once the simulation process is completed, the radiation oncologist will determine your child's treatment plan.
+This will include the type of machine to use, the amount of radiation that is needed, and the number of treatments that will be given.

 What are the different types of radiation therapy?